-This assignment provides a comprehensive overview of how significant learning experiences are encountered by healthcare professionals.
-The following literature is based on my personal reflection regarding interaction with a particular patient, as a medical professional and how it initiated my learning process.
-It also discusses the areas of improvement and actions that need to be taken while undergoing significant learning to avoid any uncertainty in future experiences.
+This assignment offers a thorough exploration of how healthcare professionals encounter significant learning experiences.
+The following literature is grounded in my reflection on interactions with a specific patient, illuminating how it initiated my learning journey as a medical professional.
+Additionally, it addresses areas of improvement and actions necessary during significant learning to mitigate uncertainty in future experiences.

 Description